Swanchick/ksm-engine/README.md

    - Implemented permission management functionalities for controlling access to various features based on user roles.

 ### Conclusions Functional Requirement:
-Based on the implemented functionalities, here are some conclusions:

 The application successfully implements core functionalities related to user, instance, settings, database, and permission management, providing a comprehensive system for managing resources and permissions within the application.
 The modular design of the application allows for easy extension and integration of new features or components in the future.
 Each component is encapsulated, making it easier to modify or extend without affecting other parts of the system.